CDCgov/forecasttools-py/README.md

 The location table contains abbreviations, codes, extended names, and populations for the jurisdictions of the United States that the FluSight and COVID forecasting hubs require users to generate forecasts.
+The US population value is the sum of all available states and territories (some territories have `null` population values).

 The location table is stored in `forecasttools-py` as a `polars` dataframe and is accessed via: